-6.1.1 Cable Burial Risk Levels
+6.1 Export Cable Burial Risk Assessment

-A Cable Burial Risk Assessment (CBRA) was carried out for the Seagreen OTA Project by Nexans (LF000009-NEX001-REP-C12-001-01), involving an assessment of the risk of damage or exposure of the subsea export cables, considering the baseline environment along the cable route corridor.
+An initial Cable Burial Risk Assessment (CBRA) was carried out for the Seagreen OTA Project by Nexans (LF000009-NEX001-REP-C12-001-01) based on pre-construction site investigation results.
+This involved an assessment of the risk of damage or exposure of the subsea export cables, considering the baseline environment along the cable route corridor.
 The process followed for the CBRA and a summary of the results are outlined below.